Rep. Lindsey Graham To Trump: ‘Don’t Take Bad Deal, Let Obamacare Collapse’

-U.S. Rep. Lindsey Graham, R-South Carolina, appeared on the Fox News talk show The O’Reilly Factor on Monday (March 13) to discuss the Obamacare repeal-and-replace efforts and some of the criticisms leveled by a recent Congressional Budget Office (CBO) report finding as many as 24 million could lose health insurance by 2020 under the Republican plan.
+U.S. Rep. Lindsey Graham, R-South Carolina, appeared on the Fox News talk show The O’Reilly Factor on Monday, March 13, to discuss the Obamacare repeal-and-replace efforts and some of the criticisms leveled by a recent Congressional Budget Office (CBO) report finding as many as 24 million Americans could lose health insurance by 2020 under the Republican plan.

-Graham has had a long and tumultuous history with the President, but he struck a more flattering note during the interview segment, calling Trump a “great negotiator” and urging him not to settle on a replacement plan if it was not the right plan.
+Graham has had a long and tumultuous history with the president, but he struck a more flattering note during the interview segment, calling Trump a “great negotiator” and urging him not to settle on a replacement plan if it was not the right plan.

 “Mr. President, don’t take a bad deal.
 You’re a great negotiator.
 If you can find a better way using Republicans alone, do it.
 But if you can’t,” Graham said, “walk away.”